gabrielhribeiro/tableau-pydoc/README.md

 4. Update the script with your Tableau Server URL and authentication token.
 5. Customize the script to match your specific reporting requirements.
 6. Run the script to generate a report based on the provided date range and target.
+7. You should have a pre defined word_template.docx to be used.

 ## Output